-This policy will apply to admissions during 2019-21
+This policy will apply to children admitted during 2020-2021

 The admissions authority for this school is the Governing Body.
-This policy is reviewed annually with all Pembrokeshire primary phase schools - VA, VC, Community 3-11 and both 3-16 schools, Pembrokeshire Carmarthenshire and Ceredigion Local Authorities as part of the consultation process.
+This policy is reviewed annually with all Pembrokeshire primary phase schools - VA, VC, community 3-11 and both 3-16 schools, the Diocesan Director and Pembrokeshire, Carmarthenshire and Ceredigion Local Authorities are consulted.